slz2003/RFCScope-/Errata_filtering/Result_manual/9815-7/packetizer_raw_output.md

 Correct the normative reference in Section 7.4 to point to RFC 9815 Section 8.6 (or the relevant IANA registry) instead of RFC 4271 Section 3.

-**Severity:** Low
-  *Basis:* While the misreference is primarily a documentation issue, it can cause confusion during implementation if left uncorrected.

-**Confidence:** High

-**Experts mentioning this issue:**

-- DeonticExpert: Issue-2
-- StructuralExpert: Issue-3
-- CrossRFCExpert: Issue-3
-- TerminologyExpert: Issue-2

 ---